Transforms and Jobs in Media Services

 - Where to find that video.

 - Where to write the output thumbnail image.

 A Transform helps you create the recipe once (Step 1), and submit Jobs using that recipe (Step 2).

-Properties of Transform and Job that are of the Datetime type are always in UTC format.
+Properties of Transform and Job of the Datetime type are always in UTC format.

 If you need to update your Transform, use the Update operation.
-It is intended for making changes to the description, or the priorities of the underlying TransformOutputs.
-It is recommended that such updates be performed when all in-progress jobs have completed.
+It's intended for making changes to the description, or the priorities of the underlying TransformOutputs.
+It's recommended that such updates be done when all in-progress jobs have completed.
 If you intend to rewrite the recipe, you need to create a new Transform.

 Transform object diagram

-A Job is the actual request to Azure Media Services to apply the Transform to a given input video or audio content.
+A Job is the actual request to Media Services to apply the Transform to a given input video or audio content.
 Once the Transform has been created, you can submit jobs using Media Services APIs, or any of the published SDKs.
-The Job specifies information such as the location of the input video, and the location for the output.
+The Job specifies information like the location of the input video and the location for the output.
 You can specify the location of your input video using: HTTPS URLs, SAS URLs, or Assets.

 Job input from HTTPS

 Use job input from HTTPS if your content is already accessible via a URL and you don't need to store the source file in Azure (for example, import from S3).
 This method is also suitable if you have the content in Azure Blob storage but have no need for the file to be in an Asset.
 Currently, this method only supports a single file for input.